 EBT for School Children (Pandemic EBT/P-EBT)

-- While schools are closed all school children will receive an additional benefit per child in school in the form of a P-EBT card for purchases of additional food.
+- With the return of school some families may still receive an additional benefit per child in school in the form of a P-EBT card for purchases of additional food.

 - For families with SNAP, P-EBT will be added directly to your family EBT card.

 - For families without SNAP, you will receive a P-EBT card in the child’s name.

 - Parents don’t need to do anything to receive their school children’s P-EBT benefits.